sachin241/ava/README.md

 path = clear
 ```

-Output:
+Possible output:

 > “You are in a corridor.
 The path ahead is clear.
 There is a door on your right.”

-This can work through deterministic templates.
+This can be implemented using deterministic templates.

-That gives us a fallback even if the LLM is unavailable.
+That gives AVA a reliable fallback without requiring an LLM.

 ---

-# 20. LangGraph
+# LangGraph

-LangGraph is **not** the perception engine.

-It is used for higher-level workflow orchestration.
+LangGraph is used for **workflow orchestration**, not high-frequency perception.

 Example: